endtrastic/spotbot/README.md

-Basic discord bot made with python, for free music downloading.
+Basic discord bot made with python, for free music downloading, cuz why not.

 For educational purposes only!

 RIGHT NOW ONLY WORKS WITH CHROME 135.x.x.x, TO CHECK: